KaramiMostafa/ML-for-Radiogenomics/docs/Master_Thesis_Radiogenomics_Brain.md

 ---- 10 week goal ---

+- [X] Mixing dataset from different sequence types and segmented brain tumors to get a better result

+- [X] Using performance metrics to evaluate machine learning performance:
+    - [X] Confusion matrix
+    - [X] Precision, recall, and F1 score

+---- 11 week goal ---

+- [ ] getting the teest results and compare the to train results (overfit degree)

+- [ ] using std instaed of mean for evaluation

+- [ ] getting the fixed features in each subset for k-fold cross validation

+- [ ] reading about nested cross-validation

+- [ ] trying kaggle score (considering subission sample)

+Deliver thesis: Beginning of September - middle of July freeze code

+---- Resample ---
 - [ ] Resample all images of Task 2 to common grid 1x1x1 mm3:
     - [X]  Upload the resample python script (Liliana)
     - [ ]  Compare images from task 1 and task 2 with resampled version

-- [ ] Kaagle testing

-- [ ] Mixing dataset from different sequence types and segmented brain tumors to get a better result

-- [ ] Using performance metrics to evaluate machine learning performance:
-    - [ ] Confusion matrix
-    - [ ] Precision, recall, and F1 score

-Deliver thesis: Beginning of September - middle of July freeze code

 Preprocessing of features: